 - a.
 Telework does not alter requirements to comply with an employee's duties and responsibilities and County and department policies.
-For example, employees must follow their department's call-in and leave request procedures. - Telework creates no additional overtime or compensatory time requirements.
+For example, employees must follow their department's call-in and leave request procedures. - b.
+Telework creates no additional overtime or compensatory time requirements.
 All overtime and compensatory time should be approved by management before being accrued.

-- c.
+When teleworking employees should only record actual time working. - c.
 Employees who telework should be available to attend in-person meetings or report to a County office when requested.
 Teleworkers understand that they may be called to work in a County office on their regular telework schedule to meet department needs. - d.
 Teleworking employees shall not hold in-person business meetings with internal or external clients, customers or colleagues at their telework site. - e.
 Employees shall not conduct any unauthorized external (non-county) work while they are scheduled to telework. - f.
 Employees shall maintain a safe and secure work environment at all times while teleworking, and will report any work-related injuries to their supervisor in a timely manner.